max-wittig/gitlab-languages/README.md

 ## installation from PyPI

-1. Install from PyPI as program
+1. Install from PyPI as CLI

    ```bash
    pip install -U gitlab-languages